mchowning/WeatherApiKata/README.md

 });
 ```

 The only difference is that this time we're going to create a fake responseObject to pass as the second parameter when we run the "blockThatWouldBeExecutedOnSuccessfulNetworkCall".
 Then, instead of just testing that the original block was executed, we're going to actually test that the original block received the correct temperature as a parameter.
-You could say that this second test renders the first test unnecessary, but both tests served useful purposes in driving the design of our program and in the case of a test failure, it will provide us additional information if only one of the tests fail as opposed to both of the tests failing.
-So we are fine with having both of them.

 ```
 it(@"passes the correct temperature to the received success block after a successful network call", ^{